Nearly all cyclists use long intervals in one form or another.

 The 4×16 session too involved twice the duration of the 4×8 session.
 However, this did not make up for the slightly lower intensity (88% vs 90% of peak heart rate, and 5 vs 10 mmol/L lactate).

-It appears then, that for recreationally trained riders with two weekly interval session, you need to achieve an intensity slightly higher than threshold training to achieve the biggest performance gains (when comparing session to session).
+It appears then, that for recreationally trained riders with two weekly interval sessions, you need to achieve an intensity slightly higher than threshold training to achieve the biggest performance gains (when comparing session to session).

 Aiming for a heart rate of 90% of max appears to yield a beneficial relationship between intensity and interval duration.